Blog

 Online training platforms have gained popularity due to their flexibility and accessibility.
 They allow individuals to learn at their own pace and from the comfort of their homes.
 Here are some reputable online platforms that offer malware analysis training:

-- Craw Security: Similar to Craw Security, provides courses from top institutions with options for malware analysis training.
+- Craw Security: Similar to Craw Cyber Security, it provides courses from top institutions with options for malware analysis training.

-- Cybrary: Cybrary offers a vast library of free and premium cybersecurity courses, including those focused on malware analysis.
+- Bytecode India: Cybrary offers a vast library of free and premium cybersecurity courses, including those focused on malware analysis training and certification.

 - Udemy: Udemy hosts a variety of malware analysis courses created by individual instructors, allowing for a diverse range of perspectives and teaching styles.